 Toronto, ON M6J 0A8

-Upon request, an insurance receipt will be provided on behalf of either Arpita Biswas (Clinical Psychologist) or Dee Miron (Occupational Therapist).
+Upon request, an insurance receipt can be provided on behalf of either Angie Kingma (Occupational Therapist) or Nicholas Ozarko (Social Worker).
+If you have a preference regarding which faculty member is listed on your insurance receipt, please make sure to include that information in your request.
 Insurance receipts will not be available prior to the last program session.

 Please register at least one week in advance of the course/workshop date you wish to attend.
 Registration is limited.
 Please wear comfortable clothing.

 Fee: $485 (includes handouts and guided meditation download or CD)